Juiced Bikes releases the beefy Scorpion: Half e-bike, half moped

 The basic Scorpion features a 750-W hub drive and 52-V/13-Ah/673-Wh battery.
 Which is fine, but there's also a HyperScorpion with 1,000 watts at the back wheel and a 52-V/19-Ah/998-Wh battery, and that's plenty finer.
 The latter will take you around 75 miles (120 km) at "medium speed," or go in excess of 30 mph (48 km/h) flat out.
 The former tops out at a Class 3-friendly 28 mph (45 km/h) and will get you around 45 miles (72 km) at the same "medium speed."
 Both motors are operated by throttle and cadence sensor, and the HyperScorpion also gets a torque sensor.

 Both models get the same disc brakes, pack rack, integrated front and rear LED lighting, LCD display and commute-friendly mudguards.

-Retail prices will be US$2,199 for the Scorpion and $3,499 for the HyperScorpion – but Juiced is popping both up on Indiegogo where early bird pledges will start as low as $1,299 and $1,999 respectively.
+Retail prices will be US$2,199 for the Scorpion and $3,499 for the HyperScorpion – but Juiced is now taking pre-orders at significantly discounted prices.
 So if you're in the market, get in early.